nervosnetwork/ckb-auth/docs/bitcoin.md

 ### Cofing Bitcoin Core

-If you wish to perform testing using a GUI or disable network activity, please refer to the configuration instructions below.
+For GUI testing or disabling network activity, refer to the configuration instructions below.
 [Help](https://jlopp.github.io/bitcoin-core-config-generator/)

 The configuration file for Bitcoin Core (`bitcoin.conf`) is located in different directories based on the platform: